headforwards-spd/headforwards-website/src/pages/info-pages/teams-and-tech.md

   text: We are language agnostic.
 We love new tech and any opportunity to use it
 parent: careers
 seo:
-  title: Software Development Teams & Tech | Headforwards
+  title: Software Development Teams & Tech
   description: Building teams is what we do at Headforwards.
 We are language
     agnostic, love new tech and any opportunity to use it.
 Here are our development teams.